pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="PublishAMQP"></a>PublishAMQP
 Creates a AMQP Message from the contents of a FlowFile and sends the message to an AMQP Exchange.In a typical AMQP exchange model, the message that is sent to the AMQP Exchange will be routed based on the 'Routing Key' to its final destination in the queue (the binding).
 If due to some misconfiguration the binding between the Exchange, Routing Key and Queue is not set up, the message will have no final destination and will return (i.e., the data will not make it to the queue).
 If that happens you will see a log in both app-log and bulletin stating to that effect.
 Fixing the binding (normally done by AMQP administrator) will resolve the issue.

+### <a name="PublishJMS"></a>PublishJMS
+Creates a JMS Message from the contents of a FlowFile and sends it to a JMS Destination (queue or topic) as JMS BytesMessage.

 ### <a name="PutAzureEventHub"></a>PutAzureEventHub
 Sends the contents of a FlowFile to a Windows Azure Event Hub.
 Note: the content of the FlowFile will be buffered into memory before being sent, so care should be taken to avoid sending FlowFiles to this Processor that exceed the amount of Java Heap Space available.

+### <a name="PutCassandraQL"></a>PutCassandraQL
+Execute provided Cassandra Query Language (CQL) statement on a Cassandra 1.x or 2.x cluster.
+The content of an incoming FlowFile is expected to be the CQL command to execute.
+The CQL command may use the ? to escape parameters.
+In this case, the parameters to use must exist as FlowFile attributes with the naming convention cql.args.N.type and cql.args.N.value, where N is a positive integer.
+The cql.args.N.type is expected to be a lowercase string indicating the Cassandra type.

 ### <a name="PutCouchbaseKey"></a>PutCouchbaseKey
 Put a document to Couchbase Server via Key/Value access.